madeindjs/taskdown/README.md

 Extract tasks from Markdown file.

-> I wanted to organize me without use of some too complecated software.
+> I wanted to organize me without use of too complicated software.

-Example:
+Example with _sample.markdown_ file:

 ~~~txt
 # TODO